SNAD Transient Miner: Finding Missed Transient Events in ZTF DR4 using k-D trees: Introduction

-Traditional supervised machine learning algorithms rely on the availability of large representative training samples, which are not feasible in astronomy \citep{Ishida2019}.
-Classification requires spectroscopic confirmation, which is an expensive and time consuming process, thus limiting and biasing the population of objects for which classes can be known.
-Moreover, even with spectroscopy, labels can be incorrect, making unsupervised methods powerful tools.
-The use of machine learning algorithms opens the possibility of studying larger populations within each class as well as their application in further scientific analysis.
+In this context, the use of machine learning algorithms opens the possibility of studying larger populations within each class as well as their application in further scientific analysis.
 A particularly well-studied example of this scenario is the task of supernova (SN) photometric classification.
-Since their first use as standardizable candles \citep{Riess1998,Perlmutter1999} a lot of effort has been devoted to the development, and adaptation, of machine learning classifiers which may enable purely photometric supernova cosmology \citep[see][and references therein]{Ishida2019}.
+Since their first use as standardizable candles \citep{Riess1998,Perlmutter1999} a lot of effort has been devoted to the development, and adaptation, of machine learning classifiers which may enable purely photometric supernova cosmology \citep[see][and references therein]{Ishida2019Nat}.
 This covers a large variety of learning algorithms \citep[e.g.][]{Lochner2016,Boone2019,Sooknunan2021, Alves2021}, including deep \citep[e.g.,][]{Muthukrishna2019,Pasquet2019,Moller2020,Villar2020, Allam2021, Burhanudin2021} and adaptive \citep[e.g.,][]{Ishida2019b, Kennamer2020} learning techniques.
 These deep learning approaches leverage recurrent neural networks \citep[RNNs,][]{Muthukrishna2019, Moller2020}, RNN-based autoencoders \citep{Sadeh2020, Villar2021}, Temporal Convolutional Networks \citep[TCNs,][]{Muthukrishna2021}, and more.